This is a longer version of an article also published in the Financial Times.

 Wonderfully broad yet zesty nose.
 Chock full of impact, even if not the finest, most austere dry Chenin.
 Tastes as though there were quite a bit of skin contact.
 Long with real creme patissiere on the finish.
 Yet overall this is a dry wine that should stand up very nicely to all sorts of savoury dishes with a creamy sauce.
 GV

 Vibrant and well sculpted.
 Really racy.
-Much more guts and structure than the average Kiwi.
+Much more guts and structure than the average New Zealander.
 Attractive dry finish.
 GV 13.5%

 £10.75 Lea & Sandeman